RayanEmara/obsdn_notes_vault/APDE - Advanced Partial Differential Equations - F. Gazzola.md

-### Held by prof. Gazzola at Politecnico di Milano
+### Held by prof. F. Gazzola at Politecnico di Milano

-> [!NOTE] Disclaimer
+> [!INFO] Disclaimers
+> Read me! :
+> - These notes were taken during AY 2023/2024 using older material, your mileage may vary.
+They're meant to accompany the lectures and in no way aim to substitute a professor yapping away at an iPad 30m away.
-> - Any reference of type $X.X.X$ where $X \in \mathbb{N}$ is a reference to a a Theorem/Definition/etc... in the professors own book:
+> - Any reference of form $\left( x.x.x \right)$ where $x \in \mathbb{N}$ is a reference to a a Theorem/Definition/etc... in the professors own book:
 > **[Elements of Advanced Mathematical Analysis for Physics and Engineering](https://www.amazon.com/Elements-Advanced-Mathematical-Analysis-Engineering/dp/8874886454)
 > By: A. Ferrero , F. Gazzola , M. Zanotti
 > ISBN: 978-88-7488-645-6**.
 >  I'm using the September 2013 version.
 >
-> - These notes are based on the work done by students Ravizza and Mescolini, you can access their notes by logging on the [AIM website](https://aim-mate.it/) and checking out "Portale appunti".
+> - These notes are based on the work done by students Ravizza and Mescolini, you can access their notes by logging on the [AIM website](https://aim-mate.it/) and checking out **Portale appunti**.
+This would NOT have been possible if not for their notes..
-> - For any questions/mistakes you can contact me via smoke signals and/or CFU donation.
+> - For any questions/mistakes you can reach me [here](mailto:notes@rayanemara.com?subject=APDE%20Notes%20-%20Problem%20problem%20).
+>
+>All rights go to their respective owners.